joshpadernal29/arbiter-2/README.md

 4. Click the RESET button to clear results and start over.

 ## Game Logic
--Rank values are compared using a predefined numeric hierarchy.
+* Rank values are compared using a predefined numeric hierarchy.

--Special interactions, such as Spy vs Private and equal ranks, are properly handled.
+* Special interactions, such as Spy vs Private and equal ranks, are properly handled.

--Winner results are dynamically displayed once both players have made their selections.
+* Winner results are dynamically displayed once both players have made their selections.

 ## Acknowledgements